 Jean Tomasco's practice involves employer counseling and employment litigation, with an emphasis on the Employee Retirement Income Security Act (ERISA) and benefits litigation.
-She is a member of the firm’s Health + Benefits Litigation Team and its Labor, Employment, Benefits + Immigration Group.
+She is a member of the firm’s Managed Care + Employee Benefit Litigation and its Labor, Employment, Benefits + Immigration Groups.

 Employee Benefits and Compensation Litigation